-For the fiscal year 2019, the company posted revenues of $1.27 billion for its IMT segment.
-The majority of that income was generated from the Premier Agent program, which amounted to $924 million.
+For the fiscal year 2020, the company posted revenues of $1.45 billion for its IMT segment.
+The majority of that income was generated from the Premier Agent program, which amounted to more than $1 billion.

 In October 2018, Zillow acquired Mortgage Lenders of America, which essentially allowed them to become a licensed lender.
 The service was later rebranded to Zillow Home Loans.
 Borrowers can either take on loans or refinance their homes.